markmichon/markmichon.com/src/articles/2019-04-03-classroom-probot.md

 ## Locking down student repos

 For my courses, I require students to submit via a pull request.
 This allows for code-review style feedback on the PR and allows me to request changes or approve the PR.
-To stop any accidental pushes to master, the default branch permissions on each repo need to be set.
+To stop any accidental pushes to master, the default branch permissions on each repository need to be set.

-To handle this we can write a small Probot app to listen for repository imports[^1] and set the desired branch protection rules for the new repo.
+To handle this we can write a small Probot app to listen for repository imports[^1] and set the desired branch protection rules for the new repository.
 I suggest going through their [Getting Started documentation](https://github.com/probot/probot) if you haven't already.

 ```js
 module.exports = app => {